Emergency Dentistry – Philadelphia, PA

 How to Handle Common

-A true dental emergency won’t get better without professional treatment, but that doesn’t mean there isn’t anything you can do to improve your situation before you get to our office.
+A true dental emergency won’t get better without professional treatment, but that doesn’t mean there isn’t anything you can do to improve your situation before you get to our dental office in Bustleton.
 If you describe your symptoms and your overall situation to us when you call, we can advise you on managing your pain and stopping the problem from growing worse in the meantime.
 The tips below will help you get a head start in treating some particularly common emergencies.

 Many toothaches are linked to infections that require root canal therapy.
 Until you’ve been examined, you can control the pain with over-the-counter medication such as Advil.
 Do not use aspirin; if it comes in contact with your teeth or gums, it could cause a very painful burning sensation.
 If you notice any swelling, apply an ice pack to your cheek over the afflicted area.